How to Get Into Notre Dame: Acceptance Rate and Strategies

 - How Notre Dame’s admissions officers evaluate candidates

-- Tips for applying to Notre Dame
+- Tips for applying

 - Notre Dame supplemental essays

 - How to assess whether applying to Notre Dame is even worth the $75 application fee (for you)

 Many students applying to Notre Dame may also find the following blogs to be of interest:

 Let’s begin with an examination of the most recent admissions data.

 Notre Dame: Acceptance Rate – Class of 2027

 The Fighting Irish received 28,351 applications for its 2023-24 freshman class and accepted 3,399 students.
 This equates to a Notre Dame acceptance rate of 11.9% for the Class of 2027.
 Recent University of Notre acceptance rates are as follows:

 - 2025: 15%